 CARs were cloned into pET30b-sfp vectors with a His-tag at the C-terminal.
-The sfp encodes a phosphopantetheine transferase enzyme from Bacillus subtilis because previous has research has demonstrated that this post-transitional modification is necessary for CAR enzymes to become catalytically active (Fig. 1.3).
-Plasmids were transformed into BL21(DE3) and induced for protein expression in Luria-Bertani media with 0.5 mM IPTG.
-Cells were lysed by sonication and cell debris was removed via centrifugation.
-The supernatant loaded onto a column of Ni-sepharose resin, where the CAR-His-tag generally eluted with 5-10 mM imidazole
+The sfp encodes a phosphopantetheine transferase enzyme from Bacillu. subtilis, which has been shown to be promiscious in its phosphopantetheinylation of substrates (Fig 1.3).
+Plasmids were transformed into the BL21(DE3) strain and induced for protein expression in Luria-Bertani